 The Company's investments valued at fair value include equity investments in private companies.
-Investments valued based on quoted prices on active markets are classified as Level I. Investments in private companies are valued based on an assessment of each underlying security.
-These securities are generally categorized as Level II or Level III based on observability of inputs.
+Investments in private companies are valued based on an assessment of each underlying security and are categorized based on the lowest level of input that is significant to the fair value measurement.
+Those investments valued based on quoted prices on active markets are classified as Level I.